Chart Color Schemes

 Jimboomba - Glenlogan lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Jimboomba - Glenlogan's population was around 21,808 as of November 2025, reflecting an increase of 3,795 people since the 2021 Census.
-The ABS reported a population of 18,013 in the 2021 Census.
-By June 2024, the estimated resident population was 20,720, with an additional 933 validated new addresses since the Census date.
+Jimboomba - Glenlogan's population was around 21,808 as of November 2025, according to AreaSearch's analysis.
+This figure reflects an increase of 3,795 people since the 2021 Census, which reported a population of 18,013.
+The growth is inferred from the estimated resident population of 20,720 in June 2024 and an additional 933 validated new addresses since the Census date.
 This results in a density ratio of 120 persons per square kilometer.
-The area's growth rate of 21.1% since the 2021 census exceeded both national (8.9%) and state averages, marking it as a growth leader.
-Interstate migration contributed approximately 75.0% of overall population gains during recent periods.
+Jimboomba - Glenlogan's 21.1% growth since the 2021 census exceeded both national (8.9%) and state averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 75.0% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Based on the latest population numbers and projected demographic shifts, a significant population increase is forecast, with the area expected to grow by 8,623 persons to 2041, reflecting an overall increase of 34.5% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
+Considering projected demographic shifts, a significant population increase is forecast for Jimboomba - Glenlogan.
+Based on the latest annual ERP population numbers, the area is expected to increase by 8,623 persons to reach approximately 30,431 by 2041, reflecting an overall increase of 34.5% over the 17-year period.

 Frequently Asked Questions - Population